frankgolub/DRLND_Banana_Project_1/report.md

-This report presents a solution to the Continuous Control Project in the Udacity Deep Reinforcement Learning Nanodegree.
+This report presents a solution to the Navigation Project in the Udacity Deep Reinforcement Learning Nanodegree.

 ## Overview